• Home

 Note for Frederick and Montgomery properties in Maryland, south of Doubs - the project will result in there being 3 - 500kV and 2 - 230 lines in the ROW:

-• The Maryland Fact Sheet says : "Removing two sideby-side structures that support an existing 500-kV line and two existing 230-kV lines and installing three side by-side structures that will support five lines (the existing lines plus two new 500-kV lines) for approximately eight miles."
+• The Maryland Fact Sheet says : "Removing two side-by-side structures that support an existing 500-kV line and two existing 230-kV lines and installing three side by-side structures that will support five lines (the existing lines plus two new 500-kV lines) for approximately eight miles."

 Dominion Energy is building a segment in eastern Loudoun from the Potomac River to the Golden Substation this segment is approximately 3 miles and will be entirely within the existing easement.
+This piece is part of the Line #514 Corridor Upgrades which replaces the one 60 year old 500Kv line with three 500kV lines.

-This transmission line will also cross the Monongahela National Forest, Appalachian National Scenic Trail, Chesapeake & Ohio Canal National Historical Park, Harpers Ferry National Historical Park, Potomac Heritage National Scenic Trail and it will run parallel down the view shed of the Potomac River.
+This transmission line will also cross the Monongahela National Forest, Appalachian National Scenic Trail, Chesapeake & Ohio Canal National Historical Park, Harper's Ferry National Historical Park, Potomac Heritage National Scenic Trail and it will run parallel down the view shed of the Potomac River.

 What You Can Do

 There will be 8 transmission permitting cases across 4 states!
+There is no Federal backstop for this project.
+If one state denies the line it will not be built!

 Pennsylvania :